Joshua Tree National Park Will Be Shut Down On Thursday To Repair All Of The Damage Caused By Vandals

 With the partial government shutdown not likely to end anytime soon, officials have decided to take action and close Joshua Tree National Park at 8 a.m. on Thursday in an effort to try and mitigate the damage that has been caused by vandals since it was left wide open to the public at large.

-As the Los Angeles Times report, with just eight rangers on staff to patrol the vast expanse of the 790,636-acre park, which is located close to Twentynine Palms in California, it has proven an exceedingly difficult, if not impossible, task to deal with the public who appear intent on destroying this precious reserve.
+As the Los Angeles Times reports, with just eight rangers on staff to patrol the vast expanse of the 790,636-acre park, which is located close to Twentynine Palms in California, it has proven an exceedingly difficult, if not impossible, task to deal with the public who appear intent on destroying this precious reserve.

-For instance, without large amounts of rangers to patrol Joshua Tree National Park, many visitors have taken to driving off the pavement provided for them and creating their own roads in the wilderness.
+For instance, without large numbers of rangers to patrol Joshua Tree National Park, many visitors have taken to driving off the pavement provided for them and creating their own roads in the wilderness.
 Moreover, even many of the precious Joshua trees here, which is what the park is known for, have been damaged and defaced.

-This is why, according to spokesman George Land, Joshua Tree National Park officials have made the important decision to close the park, which may last until the government shutdown finally ends, although officials have technically stated that the park will reopen in the “coming days,” although this date is not yet known.
+This is why, according to spokesman George Land, Joshua Tree National Park officials have made the important decision to close the park, which may last until the government shutdown finally ends.
+Although officials have technically stated that the park will reopen in the “coming days,” this date is not yet known.

 “The way it looks right now because of resources or lack thereof, we have about eight rangers that oversee a large park, we will remain closed until appropriations are put into place to reopen.”